| |

 A wedding guest plays the air guitar with her crutch.

-To see more photos from this area, click over to my Olympic Valley weddings page.
+For additional weddings from this area, visit my Olympic Valley weddings page.

 Leave a Reply